Environment Setup¶

 Before proceeding with the Allo installation, please follow the instructions on the MLIR-AIE website to install the required Vitis and XRT environment.
 Stop when you reach the “Install IRON for AMD Ryzen™ AI AIE Application” section as we need a separate process to install MLIR-AIE under the Allo environment.

 Please follow the general instructions in Install from Source to install the LLVM-19 project and the Allo package.
-In the following, we suppose you have already installed the LLVM-19 project and enable the allo conda environment.
+In the following, we suppose you have already installed the LLVM-19 project, cloned Allo repository and created the allo

 Below are the exact commands to set up the environment: